Nebraska Democratic Women’s Caucus Bylaws

 Article IV.
 State and District Officers

-The NDWC shall elect State Caucus officers and Congressional District Chairs.
+The NDWC shall elect State Caucus officers and Congressional District Caucus officers.

 The state officers of the NDWC shall be the Chair, Vice Chair, Secretary, and Treasurer.
 The state officers along with a District Chair from each Congressional District shall constitute the State Executive Committee.
 Election of officers shall be made without discrimination and broadly representative.
 All elected officers shall be registered as a Democrat eligible to vote in Nebraska; and a member in good standing, as duly recorded on the NDWC membership roster prior to any meeting when nomination and election occurs.